silviamaggi/smd-com/_posts/2018-06-05-four-days-in-bordeaux.md

 ## Le Miroir d’Eau

 Located between the Garonne and Place de la Bourse, [Le Miroir d’Eau](https://youtu.be/0s8RIkpMf8Q){:target="_blank" rel="noopener"} is a fountain that creates special effects with water and artificial misting against the stunning 18th century’s architecture of the square.
-We admired the reflections and refreshing mist just like anyone else: it’s remarkable how something so simple, yet ingenious, can entertain and amuse everyone–children and adults alike.
+We admired the reflections and refreshing mist just like anyone else: it’s remarkable how something so simple, yet ingenious, can entertain and amuse everyone — children and adults alike.

 {% include pattern-imagegallery.html folder="/assets/images/gallery-four-day-in-bordeaux/gallery-3/" %}